DimABSA/DimABSA2026/README.md

 </details>

 # Datasets
-You can find the evaluation script [here](https://github.com/DimABSA/DimABSA2026/tree/main/task-dataset).
+You can find the datasets [here](https://github.com/DimABSA/DimABSA2026/tree/main/task-dataset).

 ## Track A: DimABSA